Sophie Aimée Ahlemeyer

 Research:

-My PhD Project, provisionally titled "Wom(b)anhood: Herstory, treatment and conceptions of endometriosis from the 20th century onwards", sits at the nexus between the fields of history, history of medicine, and gender studies.
-Writing a feminist history, I explore women’s experiences with endometriosis from the early 20th century onwards and use history to examine medical biases in the diagnostic and treatment processes around endometriosis.
-I focus especially on biases relating to gender, sexual identity, and sexuality, drawing on history to discuss and criticise how endometriosis treatment can often be focused on the preservation of fertility rather than the management of what can be excruciating pain.
+My PhD Project, provisionally titled "Antagonistic futurism: treatment and conceptions of endometriosis during the 20th century", sits at the nexus between the fields of history, history of medicine, and gender studies.
+Writing a feminist history, I explore women’s experiences with endometriosis from the early 20th century onwards, while using historical sources and methods, as well as gender studies theories to examine medical biases in the diagnostic and treatment processes surrounding endometriosis.
+In my examination of historical sources, I focus especially on biases relating to gender, sexual identity, and sexuality.
+To do so, I employ the theory of reproductive futurism, which I use to discuss and critique how endometriosis treatment has often been focused on the preservation of fertility and reproductive capabilities rather than the management of what can be excruciating pain.
 In my attempt to advocate for improving medical care today, I will draw on my research to explore what could be changed in the medical and societal treatment of women with endometriosis.

 Supervisors: Professor Hilary Marland, Professor Roberta Bivins